Support Get in Touch

 Wide format printers, on the other hand, are generally faster than plotters.
 They are created to produce a large amount of print jobs and work at high speed.
 For businesses that need a fast, high-capacity machine, a wide format printer might be the best option.

-Plotters work with vector images—images made from point-to-point lines—and are typically used for technical drawings, where the advantages of having more details is evident.
+Plotters work with vector images—images made from point-to-point lines—and are typically used for technical drawings where having a high level of detail is crucial.
 Sectors that often use plotter printers include:

 • Engineering